 ‘Writers who don’t obsessively polish their writing must be made to walk the plank.
 Why are they in this game?
 They’re lazy, and we’re intolerant of laziness.
 Literature is like the military: shape up or get out.’ — Rob Doyle

-We’ve published articles on prose style by the anglophone world’s greatest stylists in contemporary literary fiction, horror fiction, fantasy, literary criticism, science and history writing, and many other fields.
+We’ve published articles on prose style by the anglophone world’s greatest stylists in contemporary literary fiction, horror fiction, fantasy, literary criticism, science and history writing, and many other fields, and we have interview-essays coming up by many more of the greatest talents in modern writing.

 A good number of books enthused about by mainstream reviewers and nominated for major literary prizes contain prose that at best isn’t very impressive, and at worst could conceivably have been written by AI.
 Books like this shouldn’t receive nominations for important prizes or appear on prestigious year-end lists and the like, we believe, no matter how accomplished or original their ideas, stories, or characters.